 Another authentic Asian noodle dish that you can thank the Chinese for.
-With hundreds of flavours influenced by the original, you can delight in Asian noodles topped with vegetables, pork and stuffed with deep-fried wanton dumplings.
-Opt to add sauces for some extra flavour, but Singaporeans normally eat theirs dry with a smidge of sweet sauce, and a side bowl of soup.
+With hundreds of flavours influenced by the original, delight in Asian noodles topped with vegetables, pork and stuffed with deep-fried wanton dumplings.
+Opt to add sauces for some extra flavour, but Singaporeans normally eat theirs dry with a smidge of sweet sauce and a side bowl of soup.
 We think you’ll love the famous Char Siew Wanton Mee at Chef Kang’s Noodle House.

 Normally eaten during the Mid-Autumn Festival, mooncakes derived from China and remain a great delicacy to share with friends.
-With a heavenly taste, you can bags yourself classic versions and plenty of unique flavours.
+With a heavenly taste, bags yourself classic versions and plenty of unique flavours.
 Traditionally, they are made from red and white lotus paste, salted duck egg yolks, and extras such as macadamia nuts, fruits and more.
 Visit Ding Bakery for a unique mooncake such as Green Emerald, Dark Chocolate, just to name a few.

 6. Sambal Stingray